spatel0703/Portfolio/README.md

 5. Contact the author using the provided contact information in the footer.

+## Ongoing Progress

+The portfolio is a work in progress, and more content will be added over time.
+I plan to showcase additional projects and work to provide a comprehensive overview of my skills and experiences.

 ## Contributing

 Feel free to contribute to the project by: